Silent Civilian: Label and line-up changes

 Silent Civilians signed to Corporate Punishment Records in January 2005 and began work on their debut album, Rebirth of the Temple.
 However, in May Santos announced they left CPR for reasons he was unable to discuss.
 The band began talking to several labels after this and pushed the release of their debut to late 2005 or early 2006.
 The album was recorded at Undercity Recordings, with production duties handled by former Machine Head and Soulfly guitarist Logan Mader, and co-production handled by his partner, Lucas Banker.
 The band also announced they had changed their name to Silent Civilian.
-In June, guitarist Ryan Ready left the band due to personal reasons, not relating to the band.
+In June, guitarist Ryan Ready left the band for personal reasons, not relating to the band.
 Santos sought a replacement, and the following day to Ready's departure set up auditions.
 Tim Mankowski, who Santos had known for 15 years and played in the band Basic Enigma with him, was hired as the new guitarist.

-In November 2005, the band signed with Mediaskare records and planned a tentative release for their debut album for February 21, 2006.
+In November 2005, the band signed with Mediaskare Records and planned a tentative release for their debut album for February 21, 2006.
 At this time, the band had three demo versions of the songs "Lies in the House of Shame", "Divided" and the title track, "Rebirth of the Temple".
 Mora and Santos were involved in the writing process of the album.
 While Mora was at work, Santos was at home writing riffs and would create roughly three to four 'skeletons of songs' a week.
 When Mora finished work, he would help Santos with arrangements, the body of the song, and track it that night and record the vocals and melodies the following day.
 30 songs were primarily written for the album as Santos wanted fans to get their money's worth.
 16 songs were recorded that included two cover versions of the thrash metal band Slayer's "War Ensemble” and Death Angel's "Seemingly Endless Time".
 Although neither cover songs made it onto the album.
 The length of the CD is 64 minutes, which features the video of the album's title track, and an exclusive 10-minute documentary on the creation process of the album.